ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ##### Redirects

+For your convenience, all folders should have a redirect.
 All internal links are to use redirects.

 To do this, open the [`redirect.yaml`](https://github.com/ppy/osu-wiki/blob/master/wiki/redirect.yaml) file.
 The link part that you want is on the left while the designation to those link parts are on the right.
 Keep note of the redirect you want to use.
-Then make the link like you normally would, but instead of using the directory path, use `/wiki/` followed by the redirect.
+Then make the link like you normally would, but instead of using the directory path, start with `/wiki/` followed by the redirect.

-**Examples:**
+Examples:

 - `[ASG](/wiki/ASG)`
 - `[OWC2015](/wiki/OWC2015)`
 - `[skinning tutorial](/wiki/skinning_tutorial)`

+---

 Here are some differences between redirect pathing and normal pathing: